A World to Believe In: Charts

+Japanese film version

-The melody of "A World to Believe In" was re-composed and the Japanese lyrics were added for the film Maboroshi no Yamataikoku, which stars Sayuri Yoshinaga.
-Celine Dion re-recorded it for the movie, which premiered on 1 November 2008.
-The single and the soundtrack were released in Japan on 22 October 2008.
+The melody of "A World to Believe In" was reworked with new Japanese lyrics for the Yukihiko Tsutsumi‑directed film Maboroshi no Yamataikoku (lit.
+'The Phantom Yamatai Kingdom'), starring Sayuri Yoshinaga and Naoto Takenaka, which premiered on 1 November 2008.
+Dion recorded a new Japanese‑language version for the soundtrack.
+Both the single and the soundtrack were released in Japan on 22 October 2008.

-The release of the CD single coincided with that of My Love: Essential Collection, a new compilation that was not released in Japan as Complete Best had already been issued that year.
-However, so that the Japanese were not excluded from the benefits of this new release, the two previously unreleased tracks, "My Love (Live)" and "There Comes a Time," were included on the CD single, and the cover photo for the single was also taken from the new compilation.
+The CD single's release coincided with My Love: Essential Collection, a compilation not issued in Japan because Complete Best had already been released earlier that year.
+To provide the Japanese market with material unavailable locally, the single included two previously unreleased tracks, "My Love" (live) and "There Comes a Time", and used a cover photo from the new compilation.
+It debuted on 3 November 2008 at number 158 on the Japanese Oricon Singles Chart.

-No music video was made for "A World to Believe In: Himiko Fantasia."

-The single debuted on 3 November 2008 at number 158 on the Japanese Oricon Singles Chart, selling 493 copies.